scttfrdmn/researchcomputing/docs/ecosystem/cloudworkstation.md

 - **cargoship** - Retrieve archived data for analysis

 ### Workflow
-1. Launch cloudworkspace for interactive development
+1. Launch cloudworkstation for interactive development
 2. Prototype and test on small datasets
 3. Scale to **atom** for production HPC runs
 4. Archive results with **cargoship**